heptarch/heptarch.github.io/drafts/tarkovsky.md

 ⁂</p>

 <p align="center">
 II.
-ROOM 3
+CAMERA 3
 </p>

 I set to work enthusiastically the next morning, and after several espressi, bounded up the staircase.
-I found the door marked "журнал - Il Diario - 3", and paused in awe at the threshold;
+I found the door marked "журнал - Il Diario - Camera 3", and paused in awe at the threshold;
 after two aimless weeks in Via di San Niccolò, it felt like the curtains of the ark had parted to offer a glimpse of the sacred